-I know it is only October, but for me it is normal to be in full holiday decorating mode.
+I am in full holiday decorating mode.
 I worked in retail display for many years.
-I am very used to decorating in October and hearing comments of shoppers as they passed me while I was hanging from the ceiling trying to get a garland hung just right…”It isn’t even Halloween yet?”
+I am very used to decorating early for the season and hearing comments of shoppers as they passed me while I was hanging from the ceiling trying to get a Christmas garland hung just right…”It isn’t even Halloween yet?”

 Most shoppers didn’t mind seeing the store go through a transformation early so that it was ready for the throngs of holiday shoppers that would arrive on Black Friday.